-- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - 2 In Device Center, click Image Enhance under Workflows. - 3 Click Edit.
+- 1 Open Device Center in one of the following ways: - Click the More icon (three vertical dots) next to the server name in the Servers pane. - Double-click the server name in the Servers pane. - Click Server > Device Center. - Right-click the server name and select Device Center. - 2 In Device Center, click Image Enhance under Workflows. - 3 Click Edit.